 They also contain no:

-With literally every kind of health food bar enthusiast covered, Soma Organics were thrust into mass production by a wave of customer satisfaction, high demand and industry awards.
-Last year alone they took out the baked goods category at the Food & Beverage Industry Awards and Colly won the Women In Industry rising star of the year award.
+With basically every kind of health food bar enthusiast covered, Soma Organics were thrust into mass production by a wave of customer satisfaction, high demand and industry awards.
+In 2016 they took out the baked goods category at the Food & Beverage Industry Awards and Colly won the Women In Industry rising star of the year award.
 These are just two of a string of awards the duo have taken out over the five years they’ve been in operation.
 Not to mention the fact they were asked to cater for the Oscars in 2014, just two years after their launch.

 So how do you go from making baked goods in a food processor in your kitchen to catering for the Oscars and exporting your products to Singapore and Dubai?